apache/pulsar-site/versioned_docs/version-3.0.x/cookbooks-retention-expiry.md

 > #### Beware the distinction between retention policy types
-> As you may have noticed, there are two definitions of the term "retention policy" in Pulsar, one that applies to persistent storage of messages not in backlogs, and one that applies to messages within backlogs.
+> As you may have noticed, the scope of retention includes the backlog, so retention must be greater than the backlog quota; otherwise, Pulsar will throw an error when set both.

 Backlog quotas are handled at the namespace level.
 They can be managed via: